dineshkoravi/dineshkoravi.github.io/_posts/2024-05-01-hackthebox-Jeeves.md

 ---
 title: HackTheBox - Jeeves
+description: Jeeves is not overly complicated, however it focuses on some interesting techniques and provides a great learning experience.
+As the use of alternate data streams is not very common, some users may have a hard time locating the correct escalation path.
 date: 2024-05-01 11:10:00 +0530
 categories: [HackTheBox]
 tags: [hackthebox, Medium]
 image:
   path: /assets/img/headers/htb_jeeves.webp
 ---
-## Machine info
-About Jeeves

-Jeeves is not overly complicated, however it focuses on some interesting techniques and provides a great learning experience.
-As the use of alternate data streams is not very common, some users may have a hard time locating the correct escalation path.

-# Enumeration
+## Enumeration
-## NMap
+### NMap
 Now, adding IP to /etc/hosts as jeeves.htb and starting with nmap scan

 ```bash